 Intent often is a major issue in these cases.
 There also is the issue of access that may be given to a person to operate a website or social media accounts for someone else.
 If you are accused of internet crime of online impersonation, you need an attorney who understands this evolving field and has the expertise to challenge the evidence brought against you.

 Online Sale of Prescription Drugs and Other Controlled Substances

 This is an evolving area of the law.

 The Food and Drug Administration (FDA) and the Drug Enforcement Agency (DEA) are not always on the same page, and these agencies frequently prosecute individuals even when what those people are accused of doing is not actually a crime yet, but simply activities that the authorities hope someday will be outlawed.
 You may have been charged with something that pushes the law, but is not actually illegal, and your lawyer must know how to deal with this.
 Ms. Knox confidently defends against these new and unique charges.

 She defends owners of pharmaceutical websites, as well as all parties involved in the online sale and distribution of prescription drugs such as:

 Even if you have only been contacted by the FDA, the DEA or another law enforcement agency but not charged, Ms. Knox can ensure that your rights are protected.
 She also can offer legal guidance on how you can make certain that your business follows existing laws.

 Online Stalking and Harassment

-With the advent of the Internet, chat rooms and social networking sites, online stalking and harassment allegations have increased significantly.
-Online stalking and harassment refers to the use of the Internet to stalk or harass an individual, a group or an organization.
+With the advent of the internet, chat rooms and social networking sites, online stalking and harassment allegations have increased significantly.
+Online stalking and harassment refers to the use of the internet to stalk or harass an individual, a group or an organization.
 Online stalking generally involves a repeated pattern of harassing behavior.
-Examples of online stalking and harassment include:
+Examples of internet crimes for online stalking and harassment include: